Jackela/extrasensory_analysis/config/presets/README.md

 Pre-configured analysis profiles for common use cases.

 IMPORTANT: Final run config → `production_k6_true_cte.yaml`.
-该预设明确采用 True CTE 为核心方法，并对 Global TE 在高 k 处的 OOM 做了有意处理（记录为 NaN 并继续）， 与最终归档目录 `analysis/out/FINAL_RUN_k60_COMPLETE` 的产出一致。
+This preset explicitly uses True CTE as the core method and accepts Global TE OOM at high k (record as NaN and continue), aligned with `analysis/out/FINAL_RUN_k60_COMPLETE` outputs.

 ## Available Presets